Llancaiach Colliery

 I found this poem amongst some old things in the Merthyr Library, I have no idea who the author was, but it is a very good poem that is well worth sharing.

-Robert has been collecting mining items for many years and he has working lamps and can even power the battery lamps.
+Robert had been collecting mining items for many years and he had working lamps and could even power the battery lamps.
 Here are some photos of his remarkable collection.
 Sadly Robert passed away in August 2018, he made many contributions and photo donations to this website and he will be sadly missed, rest in peace old buddy